anshi-std/demo/README.md

 # demo
-This is my first Git repositoryy
+This is my first Git repository.
 Author- Anshi Tyagi